apache/openwhisk/docs/actions-go.md

 - executable binaries in Linux ELF executable compiled for the AMD64 architecture
 - zip files containing a binary executable named `exec` at the top level, again a Linux ELF executable compiled for the AMD64 architecture
-- a single file source code in Go language, that will be compiled
+- a single source file in Go, that will be compiled
 - a zip file not containing in the top level a binary file `exec`, it will be interpreted as a collection of zip files, and compiled

+You can create a binary in the correct format on any GO platform cross-compiling with `GOOS=Linux` and `GOARCH=amd64`.
+However it is recommended you use the compiler embedded in the Docker image for this purpose using the precompilation feature, as described below.

 ## Using packages and vendor folder